 Students admitted under Conditional Admission participate in the Academic Progress Program for Students (APPS).
 This program is designed to help students at risk of performing unsatisfactorily in academics.
+Students will be enrolled in APP 099, a one hour credit course, designed specifically to assist students develop appropriate study skills for college.
 Students on academic warning or probation are also required to participate in APPS for an entire semester.
-In large, small or individual sessions, students are guided toward achieving academic success.
+They will enroll in APP 100 in large, small or individual sessions.
+Students are guided toward achieving academic success.